nutanix-japan/nai-llm/docs/infra/infra_jumphost_tofu.md

           ++cmd+"v"++ will paste the contents of clipboard to the console.

     !!!warning
-          Make sure to paste the value of the RSA public key in the ``jumphostvm_cloudinit.yaml`` file.
+          If needed, make sure to update the target `hostname` and copy / paste the value of the RSA public key in the ``jumphostvm_cloudinit.yaml`` file.

-2. Open a terminal within VSC, **Terminal > New Terminal** :octicons-terminal-16:
+6. Open a terminal within VSC, **Terminal > New Terminal** :octicons-terminal-16:

-3. In the terminal, create a base64 decode for your ``jumphostvm_cloudinit.yaml``  yaml file from the VSC terminal
+7. In the terminal, create a base64 decode for your ``jumphostvm_cloudinit.yaml``  yaml file from the VSC terminal

     ```bash
     cat jumphostvm_cloudinit.yaml | base64 | tr -d '\n' # (1)!
     ```

     1. If you are using a Mac, the command ``pbcopy``can be used to copy the contents of a file to clipboard.

         ```bash
         cat jumphostvm_cloudinit.yaml | base64 | tr -d '\n' | pbcopy